Supporting the community in times of crisis

 The Moderator has an ongoing appeal for disaster relief.
 This is used to alleviate suffering of disaster affected people and resource the church to minister in ways that help individuals and communities recover effectively.

-Securely donate to the Synod of NSW and the ACT's Moderator's Appeal through Uniting For Good here.
+Securely donate to the Synod of NSW and the ACT's Moderator's Appeal here.
 Please be aware donations to the Moderator's Appeal are not tax deductible.
 If you wish to make a tax deductible donation the Uniting Church Assembly also has national disaster relief appeal.
 For information on how to donate, click here.